saul/fsharp-type-safety-talk/slides.md

 # The problem with generics

-Each discriminated union constructor is essentially a function:
+Each case constructor is essentially a function:

 ```f#
 val Const : int -> Expr<'T>